 Easy Apple Dip Recipe

-- Add cream cheese, brown sugar, sugar, vanilla and salt to a medium mixing bowl.
-Mix until well-combined and smooth.
-Transfer to a serving bowl and serve with apple slices.
+- Add the softened cream cheese, brown sugar, sugar, vanilla extract, and salt to a mixing bowl.
+Using a hand mixer, blend until smooth, well combined, and fluffy – about 2 minutes.

 - Transfer the dip to a serving bowl and serve with sliced apples, pears, other fruit, graham crackers, or pretzels.

 Storage Tips:To make ahead or store: Place the dip in an airtight container.
 Store in the refrigerator for up to 3 days.
 To serve: Remove the dip from the refrigerator, allow it to reach room temperature, and serve.
 It will be easier to dip once it has been out of the fridge for about 10 minutes or so.
 What to Serve With Apple Dip